ddj231/Handel/Contributing.md

 Wait for feedback on the language feature, and whether it would make sense given the scope of Handel, before implementing.
 Then implement, and make a pull request.

-This is to limit rejected pull requests, so we do not waste your time.
+This is to limit rejected pull requests, so your time is not wasted.

 # Tutorials